Ask and You Shall Receive: A Quick Lesson in Advancing Your Career, One Question at a Time

 Lucky for you, I was taking notes and below are 3 of my biggest takeaways from these weekly meet-ups.

 During a visit to Uber Chile, Regional Partnerships Manager of Southern Cone, Domingo Meneses shared one piece of advice that got me thinking:

 "Ask for money, you'll get insight.
 Ask for insight, you'll get money."

 This advice, of course, is great if you're raising capital but for man in that room (counting myself), we're just not there...yet.
 But what if you applied this to finding a job?

 "Ask for a job, you'll get insight.
 Ask for insight, you'll get a job."

 If you email someone cold and ask for a job, you've bottle necked yourself into a "yes" or a "no" answer.
-But if you were to reach out to someone who works at a company you'd love to work for one day (and/or has a job position you'd love to have one day) and ask for his or her insight on what it's like working at X company etc., chances are that person will be more open to helping you get where you want to go.
+But if you were to reach out to someone who works at a company you'd love to work for one day (and/or has a job position you'd love to have one day) and ask his or her insight on what it's like working at X company etc., chances are that person will be more open to helping you get where you want to go.
 Why?
-People are wired to help and are more open to lending a hand when you’re reaching yours out first.
-If you ask for a job, you’ll just be sharing what you want.
-But by asking for insight, you can share your why for wanting the job.
+People are wired to help and are more open to lending a hand when you're reaching yours out first.
+If you ask for a job, you'll just be sharing what you want. but by asking for insight, you can share your why for wanting the job.

 You just have to be open to asking.